tulz-app/frontroute/README.md

       },
       (pathPrefix("books") & maybeParam("author") & maybeParam("title")) {
         (maybeAuthor, maybeTitle) =>
-          // no value from the pathPrefix, combined with Option[String] value from the first param directive and Option[String] from the second one
+          // * no value from the pathPrefix,
+          // * combined with Option[String] value from the first param directive
+          // * combined with Option[String] from the second one
+          //
           // the internal value is a 2—tuple — (Option[String], Option[String])
+          //
           // but here, when nesting, you can provide either a single-parameter function that accepts the tuple —
           //   Function1[  Tuple2[Option[String], Option[String]], ?  ]
+          //
           // or a 2-parameter function that accepts elements on the tuple —
           //   Function2[  Option[String], Option[String], ?  ]
+          //
           // (this works with tuples of any size, see tuplez-apply) renderBookSearchPage(maybeAuthor, maybeTitle)
       }